Novik/ruTorrent/README.md

 ##Main features

 * Lightweight server side, so it can be installed on old and low-end servers and even on some SOHO routers
-* Extensible - there are several plugins and everybody can create his own one
+* Extensible - there are several plugins and everybody can create their own one
 * Nice look ;)

 ##Screenshots